 Cavity Free at Three

 Cavity-Free at Three is Children’s Colorado’s infant oral healthcare program that provides preventive dental care to children under the age of 3.
 Though dental decay is the number-one chronic disease affecting children, cavities can be prevented with proper dental care.

 In this program, parents will:

 - Receive regular dental care for their child including check-ups, cleanings and fluoride treatments

 - Learn how to prevent cavities and care for their child’s teeth

 Community outreach: providing oral health education for children

 At Children’s Colorado, we promote dental health in the community and provide presentations, instructions and seminars to help keep mouths healthy.
 In 2018, we provided more than 1,000 free toothbrushes at numerous outreach events.

-If you're interested in having Children's Colorado's Grow and Smile team attend your event, please fill out the below form and we’ll be in touch.
+If you're interested in having Children's Colorado's Grow and Smile Program team attend your event, please fill out the below form and we’ll be in touch.